-It is a multidisciplinary neurophysiological project, developed by the Lab of Medical Physics and supported by two Neurosurgical Departments.
-It has been awarded and is funded by the 2013 “Mario Boni” Research Grant by the Cervical Spine Research Society – European Section (CSRS-ES).
+It constitutes a multidisciplinary neurophysiological project, developed by the Biomedical Electronics Robotics & Devices (BERD) research group, which is housed in the Medical Physics Laboratory of Aristotle University of Thessaloniki, Greece.
+The project is supported by two Neurosurgical Departments and has received funding by the 2013 “Mario Boni” Research Grant, awarded by the Cervical Spine Research Society – European Section (CSRS-ES).

 The CSI:Brainwave project involves:

 The project makes use of the “MERCURY” robot, which consists of a bimanual, fully digital, 6-degrees-of-freedom robotic arms apparatus, which was developed under CSI:Brainwave to reach version 2.0.
-The robot was initially constructed and developed by members of the Lab of Medical Physics and earlier (pre v2.0) development and user assessment videos of the robotic arm can be found here: https://www.youtube.com/watch?v=lqvhHJxuqIM and https://www.youtube.com/watch?v=_B94JrhwuqA .
-Newer videos and pictures of the robot will be uploaded soon.
+The robot was initially constructed and developed by members of the BERD group.
+Please see the MEDIA section at the end of this page.

 Under the auspices of the project, the research group gained permission to translate and validate the Spinal Cord Independence Measure in the greek language to be used for patient evaluation.
 More relevant evaluation tools are also involved and the research team has asked for official permissions for their translation, as well.

 Background & Methodology